 Recording in the Bai Hokou Saline

 At first, I traveled with a group, usually a couple of Bantu park guards and two or three Pygmy trackers.
 The group left the camp twice a day to track the movements of a family of gorillas.
 We hiked over elephant paths, which are the only practicable pathways in the dense forest.
 After the first few days, though, I began to work independently with Mbanda, a very small Bayaka man who had been recommended by the WWF researchers and with whom I felt very safe.
 Mbanda, a Pygmy tracker, understood exactly what soundscapes I was looking for and guided me through the forest and saline clearings during the twelve daylight hours.

 Bai Dzangha swamp

 The camp was physically an area delimited by a so-called elephant fence.
 After dusk, due to the danger of elephant groups moving towards the clearings, it was not possible to leave the camp.
 Consequently, since I couldn't record manually at night, we built an autonomous system in the form of a box, to be suspended from a tree, that would contain the recording devices and also serve as an umbrella for the microphones in case of rain.
 To do that, we had to engineer a custom battery system capable of driving the recording gear for hours, as the only available power sources were solar panels.
 After several days of experiments and failures, we succeeded.
 The final recording was a full 12-hour sound portrait of an entire night on a forest border's swamp.
-No monkey could climb the rope (or more likely, no monkey choose to climb the rope), and all the recorders and hard-drives came back home!
+No monkey could climb the rope (or more likely, no monkey chose to climb the rope), and all the recorders and hard-drives came back home!